trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 At last!

-There is one minot annoyance we need to sort out: `libgcc_s.so.1` remembers `glibc` it was linked against in it's `RUNPATH`:
+There is one minor annoyance we need to sort out: `libgcc_s.so.1` remembers `glibc` it was linked against in it's `RUNPATH`:

 ```